 Search engines, like Google, search by keyword.
-The default search in Orbis, Quicksearch, and Articles+ is also by keyword (or "All Fields"), where you will get results with your keyword is located anywhere in the record or document.
+The default search in Quicksearch and Articles+ is also by keyword (or "All Fields"), where you will return results where your keyword is located anywhere in the record or text.

 A subject defines a book or an article as a whole, and subject headings link information -- just like how hashtags link conversations in social media (#basslibrary).
-Using subject headings is an effective way of doing research.
+Using subject headings is a specific and effective way of doing research.

 Ways to identify library subject headings: